jupyter/notebook/CONTRIBUTING.md

 Alternatively you can also contribute to Jupyter Notebook without setting up a local environment, directly from a web browser:

-- Gitpod integration is enabled: https://gitpod.io/#https://github.com/jupyter/notebook.
+- [Gitpod](https://gitpod.io/#https://github.com/jupyter/notebook) integration is enabled.
 The Gitpod config automatically builds the Jupyter Notebook application and the documentation.
 - GitHub’s [built-in editor](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files) is suitable for contributing small fixes
 - A more advanced [github.dev](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor) editor can be accessed by pressing the dot (.) key while in the Jupyter Notebook GitHub repository,